anOsuPlayer/Moona/README.md

 I plan on developing many features for this framework including, hopefully, a version for some other language other than java, too.
 You can request features, if you want, and I'll try my best to add them.

 If I get the chance, I will make my own website to have some useful documentation to get started with this framework, too.
 For now, I will document every major change or big feature in each greater release.

+For now, to get started, you can either refer to the 'GUIDE.md' file or to the sources attached to each release.